If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint stiffness.

 Consider how your body feels after hours of digging up your spring garden plot or playing an energetic game of volleyball at a Mother’s Day picnic.

-If you’ve overworked your muscles, or gone beyond your limits as I did with Triangle Pose, you’re likely to feel it in a day or two, especially in the morning arising out of bed.
+If you’ve overworked your muscles, or gone beyond your limits while exercising, you’re likely to feel it in a day or two, especially in the morning arising out of bed.

 The opposite of overexertion is also true.
 Your muscles don’t like it when you’re sedentary and don’t move as much as you should.